Including recommendations for use in hilly Sheffield

 The good news is that being an e-bike, all this weight is not an issue, so you could even go for a motorbike type like the MAMMOTH-1-2M-SQUARE-CHAIN-LOCK

-The experts say the best cycle lock is a sold secure Gold level D or U lock, (same thing), like the well known Kryptonite New York or good value Oxford equivalent, used in such a way it is hard to attack – all the lock filled by the frame/wheel/item you are locking too, off the ground, lock mechanism pointing down etc, like the Oxford-Shackle-14-Gold-Sold-Secure-U-Lock
+The experts say the best cycle lock is a sold secure Gold level D or U lock, (same thing), like the well known Kryptonite New York or good value Planet X or Oxford equivalent, used in such a way it is hard to attack – all the lock filled by the frame/wheel/item you are locking too, off the ground, lock mechanism pointing down etc etc. In addition to the nurses lock, I use the hefty super high value planetx.
+D-lock previously mentioned, or the Oxford-Shackle-14-Gold-Sold-Secure-U-Lock

-As you can see these days you can buy a couple of really good locks for around £100, but all locks can be cut with an angle grinder, and I reckon the nurses lock adds a good degree of awkwardness in that case.
+As you can see these days you can buy a couple of really good locks for around £100 or less, but all locks can be cut with an angle grinder and cutters, and I reckon the nurses lock adds a good degree of awkwardness in that case.

 I also hold to the idea of parking it in a public, well lit place.
 Better still safely in the Hub at the main station if it’s anywhere near my destination.
 (Fob for life from Russell’s bike shop at station.)

-Up to now there doesn’t seem to be a trend for trying to nick batteries, just as well as my Bosch one is £650 Minimum to replace, but it has a reasonably secure key locked mount, and the new ‘hidden’ tube type may be more secure still.
-Of course you could take it with you…….
+Up to now there doesn’t seem to be a trend for trying to nick batteries, which is just as well as my Bosch one is currently around £300 – £600 to replace, but it has a reasonably secure key locked mount, and the new ‘hidden’ tube type may be more secure still.
+Of course you could take it with you when you park…….

 Lastly I’m guessing most thefts are from home, where people who want to have watched it/you and your routine, so best advice is keep it indoors, or use a ground or wall-anchor in your Trimetals type secure bike store/shed/garage, and lock it to that with that super lock(s) you have.

 Caution: Never use any sort of pressured water, even a hand sprayer or hose, when cleaning around the motor and battery.
 Why?
-Because electrics are, well, electrics, and the mechanical seals on even the best systems are only splash proof and won’t prevent water seeping into the the bearings around the pedal axle.
+Because electrics are, well, electrics, and the mechanical seals on even the best systems are only splash proof, so for example won’t prevent pressured water seeping into the the bearings around the pedal axle.
+(Normal riding in rain etc will be fine.)

 The good news is that bearing repair kits are becoming available, so if you do have an (out of warranty) issue you don’t have to go to the expense of a complete new motor.